-October 18, 2018 is the Great Guam ShakeOut island-wide earthquake drill.
-For one minute, practice your earthquake procedure, Drop, Cover and Hold On at 10:18 a.m.
-Visit https://www.shakeout.org/guam/, to learn more
+The Great Guam Shakeout island-wide earthquake drill is recognized in October.
+For one minute, practice your earthquake procedure: Drop, Cover, and Hold On.
+Visit https://www.shakeout.org/guam/ to learn more.

 An emergency can occur quickly and without warning.
 The most important thing you can do to keep yourself and your family safe from an emergency is to prepare, stay calm, and follow instruction from emergency personnel.

 The following suggestions will help you and your family develop an emergency plan, assemble a preparedness kit, and share some basic information on what to do before, during, and after any emergency.
 These will also provide you with important information about how to obtain emergency and ongoing disaster recovery assistance.

 An emergency can occur without warning, leaving little or no time for you and your family to plan what to do next.
 It is necessary for you to learn about the things you can do to be prepared before an emergency occurs.
 Two actions that will help you do this are to develop an Emergency Plan, and prepare an Disaster Supply Kit.
 The next few pages describe how this is done.

 Create an Emergency Plan